mdomlop/retrosmart-x11-cursors/README.md

 Windows 3.x and OS X cursors, Retrosmart brings an old school feel to your wobbly-windowed desktop of today.

+It is available in white or black version, with or without alpha shading.

 Installation
 ------------